SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Both ``Expression`` and ``FinalResult`` default to being the same as ``Component`` if you don't define them explicitly.

+The result-building methods are as follows:

+.. start of term/defn list

-``static func buildBlock(_ components: Component...) -> Component`` Combines multiple partial results into a single partial result.
+``static func buildBlock(_ components: Component...) -> Component`` Combines an array of partial results into a single partial result.
   A result builder must implement this method.

 ``static func buildOptional(_ component: Component?) -> Component``